01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 16 / 69

-16) What is a potential risk factor associated with the use of physical intervention from the options provided?
+16) What is a potential danger linked to extended physical intervention from the options provided?

 17 / 69